 SITE LOGISTICS PLAN

 Our construction fence is up and in place for the duration.
-See the site logistics plan for impact to the surrounding area.
+Work is beginning in the amphitheater--see the revised site logistics plan for impact to the surrounding area.